hbristow/quthesis/README.md

 QUThesis
 ========
-A LaTeX package and template for writing a thesis/dissertation at the Queensland University of Technology (QUT)
+A LaTeX package and template for writing a thesis dissertation at the Queensland University of Technology (QUT)

 ![QUThesis Screenshot](quthesis.jpg)